 INTRODUCTION:

 India is an agrarian economy where small, marginal and landless farmers rely heavily on livestock for subsistence and supplemental income.
 Livestock forms a cornerstone of rural livelihoods and contributes significantly to the national economy.
-In rural areas, livestock rearing is more than just a livelihood, it is an integral part of daily life, with more than 70 per cent of the population depending on agriculture and animal husbandry for their sustenance.
-(Policy Note, 2024–25).
+In rural areas, livestock rearing is more than just a livelihood, it is an integral part of daily life, with more than 70 per cent of the population depending on agriculture and animal husbandry for their sustenance (Anon 2025).
 The livestock sector substantially contributes to the Gross Domestic Product (GDP).
 In 2022–23, the Gross State Value Added (GSVA) from livestock was estimated at ₹1,23,822 crore at current prices.
-This sector accounted for 5.69 per cent of the State’s GSVA and contributed 45.32 per cent to agriculture and allied activities (Policy Note, 2024–25).
+This sector accounted for 5.69 per cent of the State’s GSVA and contributed 45.32 per cent to agriculture and allied activities (Anon 2025).

-As per the 20th livestock census, India boasts a total sheep population of 74.26 million, with Tamil Nadu accounting for 4.5 million sheep according to the 2023-2024 policy note.
+As per the 20th livestock census, India boasts a total sheep population of 74.26 million, with Tamil Nadu accounting for 4.5 million sheep (Anon 2024 or give BAHS reference).
 This positions Tamil Nadu as the fifth-largest state in the country for sheep population.
-Furthermore, India is the world's fifth-largest producer of meat, with an annual production of 9.77 million tonnes.
-In Tamil Nadu specifically, the per capita availability of meat is reported to be 9.99 kg per year according to Basic Animal Husbandry statistics (2024), highlighting the state's significant contribution to both sheep farming and meat production.
+Furthermore, India is the world's fifth-largest producer of meat, with an annual production of 9.77 million tones (references.
+In Tamil Nadu specifically, the per capita availability of meat is reported to be 9.99 kg per year (BAHS, 2024), highlighting the state's significant contribution to both sheep farming and meat production.

 Sheep were among the first ruminants to be domesticated and have demonstrated remarkable adaptability to harsh agro-climatic conditions.
 They thrive in arid and semi-arid regions, tolerate drought better than most other livestock and efficiently utilize low-quality forages and crop residues to produce high-value commodities such as meat, skin and wool (Ganesan et al., 2015).
 Gastrointestinal nematodes (GINs) are among the most important parasitic infections affecting sheep worldwide, causing significant economic losses through reduced growth, lower milk and wool production and increased mortality.
-Haemonchus contortus, Trichostrongylus spp., and Nematodirus spp. are the most prevalent nematodes infecting the abomasum and intestines of sheep, leading to clinical signs such as anemia, diarrhea, weight loss and poor body condition (Sissay et al., 2007).
+Haemonchus contortus, Trichostrongylus spp., Oesophagostomum spp and Nematodirus spp. are the most prevalent nematodes infecting the abomasum and intestines of sheep, leading to clinical signs such as anemia, diarrhea, weight loss and poor body condition (Sissay et al., 2007).
 Helminthic infections are a major cause of economic losses in sheep husbandry, resulting in slower weight gain, poorer fertility and lower wool and meat yield.
 Thus, maintaining improved deworming procedures and effectively managing gastrointestinal (GI) infections in sheep will help farmers increase productivity and income (Ilangopathy et al., 2019).
 Hence, understanding the constraints is essential for formulating effective parasite control strategies.
-The findings of this study would be an important guidance for policymakers, veterinarians and extension personnel to make suitable interventions in reducing the constraints perceived by the sheep farmers due to parasitic infection.

 MATERIALS AND METHODS: